cp-algorithms/cp-algorithms/src/algebra/factorization.md

 <!--?title Integer factorization -->
 # Integer factorization

-In this article we list several algorithms for factorizing integers, each of them can be both fast and also very slowly depending on their input.
+In this article we list several algorithms for factorizing integers, each of them can be both fast and also slow (some slower than others) depending on their input.

-But in sum they combine to a very fast method.
+Notice, if the number that you want to factorize is actually a prime number, most of the algorithms, especially Fermat's factorization algorithm, Pollard's p-1, Pollard's rho algorithm will run very slow.
+So it makes sense to perform a probabilistic (or a fast deterministic) [primality test](./algebra/primality_tests.html) before trying to factorize the number.

 ## Trial division